Gaalidas/KerbalFoundries/README.md

  \ Sounds
   \ "APU.ogg"				-> Engine sound effect for the APU module.
-  \ "GroundSkid.ogg"		-> A sound to be palyed when skidding over the terrain.
+  \ "GroundSkid.ogg"		-> A sound to be played when skidding over the terrain.
-  \ "repulsor2.ogg"			-> A cool new repulsor running effect.
+  \ "repulsor2.ogg"			-> A cool new repulsor-running sound effect.
-  \ "TyreSqueel.ogg"		-> An unused, but to be used someday sound effect for tire squeeling.
+  \ "TyreSqueel.ogg"		-> An unused, but to be used someday, sound effect for tire squeeling.
-  \ "wheel2.ogg"			-> A wheel running effect.
+  \ "wheel2.ogg"			-> A wheel-running sound effect.

+License: Detailed in the "License" file distributed with the plugin.